kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

 # High-Voltage PV-Powered Gesture Detection System

+## 0. Introduction

+Gesture recognition using photovoltaic (PV) panels has emerged as a promising approach for **self-powered human–machine interaction**.
+Prior work (e.g., *A Photovoltaic Light Sensor-Based Self-Powered Real-Time Hover Gesture Recognition System for Smart Home Control*, Almania et al., *Electronics*, 14(18), 3576) has demonstrated that PV modules can serve not only as energy harvesters but also as effective light sensors, enabling **shadow-based gesture detection** without additional sensing hardware.

+This project builds on that foundation but introduces several unique innovations:

+- **Extremely Large Semi-Transparent PV Panel**
+  Instead of a small solar cell, the system employs a **50% semitransparent PV module** that doubles as both the energy harvester and gesture-sensing surface.
+Its large form factor enables robust shadow detection over a wide interaction area.

+- **Novel Coffee Table Application**
+  The PV panel is integrated into a **coffee table form factor**, making the entire surface interactive.
+Users can perform gestures directly above the table, which are detected in real time from the panel’s minute voltage fluctuations.

+- **Simultaneous Energy Harvesting and Gesture Detection**
+  Unlike conventional PV-based gesture systems, this design not only senses shadows but also **charges a Li-ion supercapacitor** from the same panel.
+This ensures that the system remains **fully self-powered**, storing enough energy for continuous operation.

+- **Integration Potential with Displays**
+  Because the panel is semi-transparent, it can in principle be mounted above **embedded displays or lighting**, enabling rich **interactive, visual feedback surfaces** powered entirely by ambient light.

+Together, these innovations position the system as a step toward **interactive, energy-autonomous smart furniture**: surfaces that are at once **functional, aesthetic, and responsive**, with no external wiring or power supply required.

+---

 ## 1. Project Overview

 This project implements an **ultra-low power, energy-harvesting system** designed to detect shadow gestures or subtle environmental changes using a standard **Photovoltaic (PV) panel** as its primary sensor.

 The system measures minute **AC-coupled voltage fluctuations (ΔV<sub>PV</sub>)** present on the PV module’s output, while simultaneously harvesting energy to operate the **Arduino Nano 33 BLE Sense** microcontroller and charge the primary energy storage element.